-- The Oldman River Vista: The Oldman River Vista provides a protected naturalized area in the South Coulee; - The Coulee Trails and River Points: The Coulee Trails bring the Lethbridge community down through campus to experience the extraordinary natural setting that it is a part of: - The Parkland: The Parkland, located along University Drive West, creates a unified institutional presence along a major municipal roadway; - Treed Boulevards: Tree-lined pedestrian boulevards are proposed to serve as an integrated landscape strategy for linking primary pedestrian pathways.
+- The Oldman River Vista: The Oldman River Vista provides a protected naturalized area in the South Coulee; - The Coulee Trails and River Points: The Coulee Trails bring the Lethbridge community down through campus to experience the extraordinary natural setting that it is a part of; - The Parkland: The Parkland, located along University Drive West, creates a unified institutional presence along a major municipal roadway; - Treed Boulevards: Tree-lined pedestrian boulevards are proposed to serve as an integrated landscape strategy for linking primary pedestrian pathways.

 Both the Coulee-Quad and the Prairie-Quad offer greenery, quiet respite, and options for academic event programming.
 All new building projects must work together to support, shape, and nourish these academic commons and their effective interconnections to other campus open spaces.
 New buildings and renovations should not encroach upon these open spaces.
 These open spaces should be designed to facilitate a wide variety of outdoor activities.
-Design features might include: places for art, temporary exhibits, banners, walls for showing movies, places for barbecues, areas for student demonstrations, and other such programs that might emerge from consultations with both faculty and students.
+Design features should include: places for art, temporary exhibits, banners, walls for showing movies, places for barbecues, areas for student demonstrations, and other such programs that might emerge from consultations with both faculty and students.
 These outdoor areas should be designed to accommodate a range of groups and individuals and appropriate seating opportunities.
-Where food services form part of the building program it should be located close to these
+Where food services form part of the building program it should be located close to these The outdoor spaces associated with the University of Lethbridge are its coulees and access to the Oldman River.
+This shared space for campus users plays a significant role in strengthening the university's identity and supporting campus life.

-Fig. 6.11 | DEMONSTRATION PLAN: NATURAL FEATURES
+Fig. 6.14 | DEMONSTRATION PLAN: NATURAL FEATURES